Bean-Vic/Homework-Jan-2026/HW6/WU_YUTONG/note.md

 ## 1. What is a SPA?
 SPA stands for Single Page Application.
-It is a web application that loads once and then updates the page dynamically without refreshing, like Gmail or Google Maps.
+It is a web application that is opened once and then updates the page dynamically without refreshing.

 ---